You are using an outdated browser.

 A 2018 email sent by then–BP America chairman and president Susan Dio to another company executive describes a $5 million “Defend BP” initiative that provides “the ability to quickly defend the company’s reputation and license to operate.”
 Dio added that “the funding will be available for use at the discretion of the Chairman and President of BP America.”

 The email exchange, marked “confidential,” contains examples for 2018: “US Coast Guard Museum ($200K), Kuwait America Foundation ($150K), Atlantic Council Dick Morningstar Chair ($100k), Washington, DC Methane Event (S65K).”
-The U.S. Coast Guard and Kuwait-America Foundation didn’t respond to my requests for comment, while a spokesperson for the Atlantic Council wrote in an email that “The Council had no involvement in the ‘Defend BP initiative.”
+The U.S. Coast Guard and Kuwait-America Foundation didn’t respond to my requests for comment, while a spokesperson for the Atlantic Council wrote in an email that “the Council had no involvement in the ‘Defend BP’ initiative.”

 The email from BP’s Dio also noted a $250,000 contribution to the “NAM MAP project,” shorthand for the Manufacturer’s Accountability Project.
 A separate 2019 budget document that was also marked “confidential” describes a seemingly related initiative at BP America that “advocates and promotes group campaigns through many avenues.”
-In a section labelled “litigation support,” it notes $300,000 in additional funding for MAP.
+In a section labeled “litigation support,” it notes $300,000 in additional funding for MAP.

 Lawsuits against BP and other oil companies have proliferated in recent years.
-These cases scrutinize Big Oil’s support over the years for climate denial organizations such as the Heartland Institute and Heritage Foundation (the lead group behind Project 2025), as well as ongoing efforts to block legislative action that could address the climate emergency.
-The lawsuits are seeking billions of dollars from fossil fuel companies to help pay for escalating climate disasters including unprecedented wildfires and rising sea levels.
+These cases scrutinize Big Oil’s support over the years for climate denial organizations such as the Heartland Institute and the Heritage Foundation (the lead group behind Project 2025), as well as ongoing efforts to block legislative action that could address the climate emergency.
+The lawsuits are seeking billions of dollars from fossil fuel companies to help pay for escalating climate disasters, including unprecedented wildfires and rising sea levels.

-The U.S. Supreme Court in 2022 made a ruling allowing a climate lawsuit filed by Honolulu to moved forward in Hawaii’s state court.
+The U.S. Supreme Court in 2022 made a ruling allowing a climate lawsuit filed by Honolulu to move forward in Hawaii’s state court.
 But that is currently being appealed by BP and other companies named in the litigation.
 The companies’ fight to dismiss the Honolulu case is being aided by the Republican Attorneys General Association, as well as an advocacy network led by Leonard Leo, the prominent conservative legal operative and current chairman of the Federalist Society.
 This summer, Manufacturer’s Accountability Project special counsel Phil Goldberg urged the Supreme Court to “examine the constitutional validity” of the Hawaii suit and climate change litigation in general.

-The full-court press from industry-backed groups like MAP and prominent conservative organizations shows how much is stake for companies such as BP, said Robert Percival, director of the environmental law program at the University of Maryland.
+The full-court press from industry-backed groups like MAP and prominent conservative organizations shows how much is at stake for companies such as BP, said Robert Percival, director of the environmental law program at the University of Maryland.
 “The last thing they want is a trial where their past disinformation campaigns are going to be revealed in great detail,” he told me.
 “That would certainly hurt their image with the public.”

-In recent years, MAP has successfully gotten its message into such mainstream forums as a panel discussion at Georgetown University’s McDonough School of Business; MAP’s Phil Goldberg is regularly quoted in news writeups from Politico’s E&E News.
+In recent years, MAP has successfully gotten its message into such mainstream forums as a panel discussion at Georgetown University’s McDonough School of Business; MAP’s Phil Goldberg is regularly quoted in news write-ups from Politico’s E&E News.
 In early October, Goldberg appeared on a podcast in order to discuss “why these lawsuits drive up energy costs and hurt innovation.”
 The podcast was hosted by the Pacific Research Institute, a California think tank that has received millions of dollars over the years from Exxon and foundations linked to Koch Industries.
 As recently as 2011, it was publicly questioning whether human-caused climate change is real.